YucciGG/Thundercrown/README.md

 - SSD: M.2 NVMe drive

 My specs are fairly high end, but again the mentioned performance was at a native resolution at a locked 60fps.
 With DLSS/FSR you should be fine with a weaker GPU.
 I don't have a minimum specs section because it would be hard to calculate that without any data.
 If you try the list, please report any performance issues!

+## Installation Guide
+Follow these steps to install Stormcrown VR and embark on your enhanced Skyrim journey:

+1. **Preparation:** Ensure Skyrim is installed on your computer.
+(Make sure you do NOT install the Anniversary Edition Creations)

+3. **Language Setting:** Set the language of Skyrim to English (Wabbajack will not work otherwise)

+4. **Wabbajack Installation:** Download [Wabbajack]([url](https://www.wabbajack.org/)) from the official website and install it.

+5. **Installation Process:** Select "Browse Modlists" and search for Thundercrown, make sure the "show unofficial lists" option is enabled, press the download button and the the play button.
+Set the output and downloads folders, then initiate the installation process.

+6. **Post Installation:** Once installation is complete, open the installation folder and launch "Mod Organizer 2.exe".
+Once open, you can immediately hit "Run".